PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 Flight modes (or more accurately "Drive modes" for ground vehicles) provide autopilot support to make it easier to manually drive the vehicle, to execute autonomous missions, or to defer control to an external system.

-This section outlines all supported "flight" modes for Ackermann rovers using the new ackermann module.
+This section outlines all supported "flight" modes for Ackermann rovers using the new Ackermann module.

 :::info
 Selecting any other mode than those below will simply stop the rover.